wagmi123/profanity2/README.md

 Profanity is a high performance (probably the fastest!) vanity address generator for Ethereum.
 Create cool customized addresses that you never realized you needed!
 Recieve Ether in style!
 Wow!

+**This fork prints scores >= maxScore, and also replaces --leading-doubles with --zero-doubles, which looks for zero bytes, for important gas savings :)**

 ![Screenshot](/img/screenshot.png?raw=true "Wow!
 That's a lot of zeros!")

 # Important to know